static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

         Design your research: Skills and methodologies in IR (with Valerio Vignoli and Matteo Casiraghi)
 guestLectures:
-  teachingType: Guest Lectures  (Italian and English)
+  teachingType: Instructor (Italian and English)
   teachings:
     - lectures:
         - course: 'Democracy and regime changes in Arab, African and Asian countries'